18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 New Customer offer – Use promo code YSKAST.
 Place a min £5 bet on the sportsbook at odds of min EVS (2.0) and get £30 in free bets.
 Free bet rewards valid for 30 days.
 Only deposits via Debit Cards & Apple Pay will qualify for this offer.
 T&Cs apply.
 Please Gamble Responsibly

-Next Pope: What happens next?
+New Pope: What happens next?

-Cardinals will then begin to arrive at the Vatican from around the world, with the task of choosing who the successor will be.
+Before the process of deciding the next pope truly began in earnest, respect was paid to Pope Francis, born Jorge Mario Bergoglio, at the Papal funeral.
+Cardinals from around the world have begun arriving at the Vatican, tasked with choosing who the successor of Francis will be.
 Only cardinals aged under 80 are allowed to cast votes, with two-thirds of the total votes cast needed before a cardinal can be announced as the next pope.

 Famously, the ballots are burned after each vote, with black smoke released from the Sistine Chapel to signify each time the cardinals have tried and failed to elect a new pope.
 Eventually, a new pope will be successfully chosen, with white smoke released to mark this significant moment.